streamdata-gallery-organizations/tumblr/_listings/tumblr/userfollowing-get-openapi.md

       parameters:
       - in: query
         name: limit
-        description: "The number of results to return: 1\u201320, inclusive"
+        description: 'The number of results to return: 120, inclusive'
       - in: query
         name: offset
         description: Post number to start at